memgraph/docs/mage/query-modules/python/gnn-link-prediction.md

 ## Results

-We extensively tested our model on [**CORA**](https://paperswithcode.com/dataset/cora) dataset and the Telecom recommendation dataset.
-Here are the results of one of our basic models on the Cora dataset after training for 10 epochs:
+We extensively tested our model on the [**CORA**](https://paperswithcode.com/dataset/cora) dataset and the Telecom recommendation dataset.
+To show you how the training performance could progress through epochs, here are the results for one of our basic models tried on the Cora dataset:

 | epoch_num | AUC   | accuracy | precision | recall | f1    |
 | --------- | ----- | -------- | --------- | ------ | ----- |